github-community-projects/private-mirrors/docs/usage.md

 5. Get the Pull Request approved and merged.

 Observe that merging the Pull Request applies the change to the `my-mirror/foo` branch.

+### Combining changes in the fork

+If you have multiple changes being contributed to an upstream repository, it may be convenient to merge them into the `upstream` repository's default branch, to give you a place to reference a (completely) patched repository.